London, Ontario Abandoned Party Mansion

-This vacant property was located at 1343 Sunningdale Road East in London, Ontario.
+This vacant mansion was located at 1343 Sunningdale Road East in London, Ontario.
 It was built in 1984 and sat on 1.88 acres of land.
 It was listed for sale at $1.5 million dollars.

 In the back of the property is an indoor pool room with 26 feet high wooden ceiling.
 There’s a strong cedar smell and chlorine aroma as you enter the pool room.
 Several double doors lead to the outdoor deck from the pool room.
 The stagnant water has turned a florescent green color that appears to glow in the light of the sun.
 There’s a small wading pool next to the larger pool.
 Each of the four walls in the pool area is made up of windows to allow light in, and the lack of neighbours in the back offers some degree of privacy.